In my previous post about climbing the ladder to build a 7 figure business, I mentioned the term viable audience.

 This audience would become your minimal viable audience.

 If I understand correctly the expression “Attain a Minimum Viable Audience (MVA)”, means to focus on first building an audience through content creation and education.

-The purpose of creating engaging content is to learn what people's pain points are.
+Creating engaging content aims to learn what people’s pain points are.

-By communicating with your audience you learn who they are, what their problems are and more importantly the solutions they are looking for.
+By communicating with your audience you learn who they are, their problems, and more importantly the solutions they are looking for.